RenderKit/embree/README.md

 #### DESCRIPTION {#description}

-A per ray-query ray query context (`RTCRayQueryContext` type) is supported that can be used to configure intersection flags (`flags` member), specify a filter callback function (`filter` member), specify the chain of IDs of the current instance (`instID` and `instStackSize` members), and to attach arbitrary data to the query (e.g. per ray data).

-The `rtcInitRayQueryContext` function initializes the context to default values and should be called to initialize every intersection context.
-This function gets inlined, which minimizes overhead and allows for compiler optimizations.
+The `rtcInitRayQueryContext` function initializes the intersection context to default values and should be called to initialize every ray query context.

-The ray query context flag can be used to tune the behavior of the traversal algorithm.
-Using the `RTC_RAY_QUERY_FLAG_INCOHERENT` flags uses an optimized traversal algorithm for incoherent rays (default), while `RTC_RAY_QUERY_FLAG_COHERENT` uses an optimized traversal algorithm for coherent rays (e.g. primary camera rays).

-Best primary ray performance can be obtained by using the ray stream API and setting the ray query context flag to `RTC_RAY_QUERY_FLAG_COHERENT`.
-For secondary rays, it is typically better to use the `RTC_RAY_QUERY_FLAG_INCOHERENT` flag, unless the rays are known to be very coherent too (e.g. for primary transparency rays).

-A filter function can be specified inside the context.
-This filter function is invoked as a second filter stage after the per-geometry intersect or occluded filter function is invoked.
-Only rays that passed the first filter stage are valid in this second filter stage.
-Having such a per ray-query filter function can be useful to implement modifications of the behavior of the query, such as collecting all hits or accumulating transparencies.
-The support for the context filter function must be enabled for a scene by using the `RTC_SCENE_FLAG_FILTER_FUNCTION_IN_ARGUMENTS` scene flag.
-In case of instancing this feature has to get enabled also for each instantiated scene.

-The minWidthDistanceFactor value controls the target size of the curve radii when the min-width feature is enabled.
-Please see the [rtcSetGeometryMaxRadiusScale] function for more details on the min-width feature.

-It is guaranteed that the pointer to the ray query context passed to a ray query is directly passed to the registered callback functions.
+It is guaranteed that the pointer to the ray query context (`RTCRayQueryContext` type) is passed to the registered callback functions.
 This way it is possible to attach arbitrary data to the end of the ray query context, such as a per-ray payload.

-Please note that the ray pointer is not guaranteed to be passed to the callback functions, thus reading additional data from the ray pointer passed to callbacks is not possible.
+Inside the user geometry callback the ray query context can get used to access the `instID` stack to know which instance the user geometry object resides.

+If not ray query context is specified when tracing a ray, a default context is used.

 #### EXIT STATUS {#exit-status}